LeonMrBonnie/v8-value-wrapper/README.md

 This library supports the usage of persistent or local handles to store inside the value wrapper, to toggle which one to use see [Value.hpp#L6-L12](include/Value.hpp#L6-L12).

+## Planned features

+- [ ] Implement STL-like methods for Array and Object to allow range-based for loops